arcadeJHS/AngularVueIntegration/README.md

 But, to say it all, we have to leave our safe development environment, take off, and use the new component inside the real application.

-Add to `index.js` the dependecies required:
+Add to `index.js` the dependencies required:

 **vueApp/src/index.js**
 ```javascript